Aaronik/medical-client/README.md

 We use pages to denote every "top-level" view.
 Largely they coincide with each page you can visit, each URL.
 Components are everything else, all the smaller components, often being reused across pages.

+### Ideation on Signin

+* Doctors
+  * Phone Number
+    * Bad b/c makes it harder to sign in on computer
+  * Email
+    * Good b/c easier to sign in

+* Patients
+  * Phone Number
+    * Required for invites
+  * Email
+    * Easier for computer, but computer will probably be less often used